osoco/osoco-site/site/content/thoughts/notes-about-a-next-software-world.md

 Software industry statistics as a whole have failed to improve much since the first [NATO Software Engineering Conference](http://homepages.cs.ncl.ac.uk/brian.randell/NATO/nato1968.PDF) held in 1968, when **software engineering** and **scientific management** were introduced as means for resolving the *software crisis*.
-Unfortunately, abandoned projects, cost and time overruns, and bloated, buggy software still dominate the landscape.
+Unfortunately, failed projects, cost and time overruns, and *[big ball of mud](http://www.laputan.org/mud/mud.html#BigBallOfMud)* software systems still are common today.

 In spite of efforts to mitigate this situation &mdash;like XP, Agile, software craftsmanship or DDD&mdash; the reality is that a typical software project stack involves an increasingly larger number of programming